 Brussels sprouts are quickly becoming one of the most popular vegetables in America today.1 Plenty of studies have been published regarding its benefits for human health, such as fighting oxidative stress,2 lowering the risk of cancer3 and managing inflammation.4 With all these amazing things being said about this vegetable, can your pet munch on this healthy food as well?

-Sulforaphane: The Powerful Secret of Brussels Sprouts
+3 Reasons Sulforaphane Is the Powerful Secret of Brussels Sprouts